-Mother Theresa's words, "Love gives everything," the theme of our 24th General Chapter1, continue to reverberate throughout the global congregation of SSND.
+Living into a Prophetic Witness of Universal Communion, the theme of our 25th General Chapter, continues to reverberate throughout the global congregation of SSND.
 Our hearts are filled with gratitude for you, our Boards, who give so much of yourselves, as volunteers, to govern our sponsored and co-sponsored ministries.
 Please know that seemingly mundane activities like conducting and attending meetings, writing reports, and fundraising translate into better lives for girls and boys, women and men, and ultimately a transformed world.